riceissa/breathing/doc.md

 2025-01-31: Example of one type of shortness of breath:

 As I lie to sleep, anxiety builds at the end of the exhale.
 If I focus too much on my breathing, it's like getting onto an escalator.
 I can't do it.
 I need to tap with my foot or make some other movement for the anxiety to go away and to be able to inhale normally.
-When I messed up enough, I sat up gasping for air, even though Iwas breathing!
+When I messed up enough, I sat up gasping for air, even though I was breathing!

 Air feels unreal.
 That feeling again.